Where is the building located? How will it impact the community?

 Why do people become homeless?
 Why do some choose to live in the streets?

 Lack of affordable housing is a main driver of homelessness.
-Studies have found a full-time worker making the minimum wage cannot afford a one-bedroom rental in any state in the nation.
+Studies have found a full-time worker making the minimum wage cannot afford a modest two-bedroom rental in any state in the nation.
 Many Americans live paycheck to paycheck and are one illness, accident or job loss away from homelessness.
-Domestic violence, substance use disorders and mental illness may also play a role in people becoming unhoused.
+Domestic violence, substance use and mental illness may also play a role in people becoming unhoused.
 Additionally, some people develop substance use and mental health challenges due to the trauma of homelessness.
-People may choose to live in the street because they don’t want to follow shelter rules or are concerned, rightly or not, about the conditions in shelters.
+People may choose to live on the street because they feel safer or more independent or prefer conditions there to being in a shelter.

 What is Goddard Riverside?

-Goddard Riverside is a nonprofit social services organization headquartered on the Upper West Side with 22 locations in Manhattan and one in Queens.
-We provide programs for all ages, including Early Childhood Education, After School, youth programs, homeless outreach, mental health, job training, supportive housing, Senior Centers and older adult housing.
-We’ve been a proud member of the Upper West Side community since 1939, and our roots in New York City go all the way back to 1853.
+Goddard Riverside is a nonprofit social services organization headquartered on the Upper West Side with dozens of locations in Manhattan and one in Queens.
+Goddard provides programs for all ages, including Early Childhood Education, After School, youth programs, homeless outreach, mental health, job training, supportive housing, and Older Adult Centers.
+We’ve been a proud member of the Upper West Side community since 1959, and our roots in New York City go all the way back to 1853.
+Last year we announced a strategic alliance with the Stanley M. Isaacs Neighborhood Center in Yorkville to better serve our communities.

 How much experience does Goddard Riverside have working with homeless and formerly homeless people?